hclbaur/sdt-core/docs/TUTORIAL.md

 ### For each their own

 Suppose we want to iterate over all phone numbers in the address book and list them.
-The following recipe could be used to do that:
+The following recipe will do that (I am omitting the code that reads the address book):

 <pre>
 transform {